Clint Sintim: Professional career

-2009 NFL Draft

-New York Giants

-Sintim was drafted in the second round of the 2009 NFL Draft by the New York Giants on April 25, 2009.
+Sintim was selected in the second round with the 45th overall pick of the 2009 NFL draft by the New York Giants on April 25, 2009.
 On July 30, the Giants announced that they had signed Sintim to the roster.
 Eventually, he was expected to replace the Danny Clark/Bryan Kehl linebacker position.
 Sintim made his debut on October 11, 2009 against the Oakland Raiders in Giants Stadium.
 He recorded 4 tackles in the game.
 Three were solo and one assist.
 Sintim ended his rookie season with a total of 20 Tackles (14 Solo, 6 Assisted) 1.0 sack and 1 tackle for a loss in 11 games.
 In 2010, he recorded a total of 13 tackles (7 Solo, 6 Assisted) and appeared in 13 games.
 Sintim tore his ACL twice and never played in 2011.
 In 2012, he entered training camp on the physically unable to perform list and was eventually waived on August 16, 2012 after failing a team physical.
 On May 6, 2013, he announced his retirement.